sethmerck/Customer_Brand_Sentiment/README.md

 ## How It's Made:

-**Tech used:** Python libraries - BeautifulSoup, Pandas, Matplotlib, scikit-learn
+**Tech used:** Python libraries - BeautifulSoup, Pandas, Matplotlib, scikit-learn, Streamlit

 Using BeautifulSoup, scraped comments from product listings of fishing rods and aggregated comments by brand.
 Information stored in a Python dictionary following the form "{Brand: {Product: [Comments]}}".
 Then used scikit-learn to perform sentiment analysis on comments.

 Each brand was given a score between 0 and 1 (0 being completely negative and 1 being completely positive) based on amount of positive and negative comments.
 For example if a brand had 5 positive comments and 5 negative comments, the brand's score would be 0.5 as half of its comments were positive.
 Scores and brands then placed in pandas dataframe where they could be easily read into a bar chart using matplotlib library of python.

-**Each number represents one brand in the bar chart.
-Names of brands are omitted.**
+**Each number represents one brand in the bar chart**

 ## Results